Vanilla-OS/Vib/docs/articles/en/getting-started.md

 ## Installation

 Vib is distributed as a single binary, so there's no need to install any runtime or dependencies.
 You can download the latest version of Vib from the [GitHub releases page](https://github.com/Vanilla-OS/Vib/releases).
-In addition to this, Vib has official plugins which are used for all the Vanilla-OS images, they can also be downlaoded from the [Github releases page](https://github.com/Vanilla-OS/Vib/releases) as the `plugins-*.tar.gz` archive.
+In addition to this, Vib has official plugins which are used for all the Vanilla-OS images, they can also be downloaded from the [Github releases page](https://github.com/Vanilla-OS/Vib/releases) as the `plugins-*.tar.gz` archive.
 Once downloaded, make `vib` executable and move it to a directory included in your `PATH`.
 Vib searches for plugins in a global search path at `/usr/share/vib/plugins/` and inside the `plugins` directory in your project directory.
-It is recommended to extract `plugins-*.tar.gz` to `/usr/share/vib/plugins/` as they are considered core vib plugins and may be used by a lot of images.
+It is recommended to extract `plugins-*.tar.gz` to `/usr/share/vib/plugins/` as they are considered core Vib plugins and may be used by a lot of images.

-The following commands will allow you to download and install Vib (_supported architectures amd64, arm64_):
+The following commands will allow you to download and install Vib (supported architectures: `amd64`, `arm64`):

 ```bash
 wget https://github.com/Vanilla-OS/Vib/releases/latest/download/vib-amd64